 Since I don't have access to the necessary records relating to this period, I will limit myself here to illustrating some of the many types of standard English cards produced, some from firms that did not last very long.
 A number of different models were used, e.g. Dougherty and Goodall, but there are also some interesting in-house designs.
 The first of these is by Dondorf, which was used in slightly different formats from c.1890-1925.

 Along with idiosyncratic clothing, we find an unturned QS with her attributes on opposite sides, an unturned QD with her pip on the left, so her posture is altered, a two-handed KD, a turned QC with arm and ermine from the traditional QS, and an orbless KC.
 Interestingly, Müller of Schaffhausen used the same style of head and posture, but with completely redrawn clothing.

 An example of a close copy of Goodall's courts can be found in an anonymous pack with a Goodall-style AS, blacked out where the name usually appears.
-The pack may be by Wüst, who seem to have had some kind of tie-up with Goodall and "borrowed" their AS design in other packs, such as the one below with a copy of Dougherty's courts with six turned.
+The pack is probably by Schmid, even though Wüst seem to have had some kind of tie-up with Goodall and "borrowed" their AS design in other packs, such as the one below with a copy of Dougherty's courts with six turned.

 There is also an otherwise anonymous, wide-size Goodall copy with Oriental Playing Cards on the AS and box, and Made in Germany on the box.
 I think it's by F.X.
 Schmid.

 The rest of the illustrations are of idiosyncratic designs by various makers.

 Above: Frommann & Morian, c.1920 with some similarity to Goodall's design and an AS based on Goodall's